-C.3.9.2 ATM transfer capability defined in ITU-T Rec.
-I.371
+C.3.9.2 ATM transfer capability defined in Rec.
+ITU-T I.371

-ATM Transfer Capability (ATC), defined in ITU-T Rec.
-I.371 as a set of ATM layer parameters and procedures, is intended to support an ATM layer service model and a range of associated QoS classes.
-Open-loop control ATCs (DBR and SBR) and closed-loop controlled ATCs (ABT and ABR) are specified in ITU-T Rec.
-I.371.
+ATM Transfer Capability (ATC), defined in Rec.
+ITU-T I.371 as a set of ATM layer parameters and procedures, is intended to support an ATM layer service model and a range of associated QoS classes.
+Open-loop control ATCs (DBR and SBR) and closed-loop controlled ATCs (ABT and ABR) are specified in Rec.
+ITU-T I.371.
 SBR is subdivided into SBR1, SBR2 and SBR3, depending on how to handle CLP = 0/1 cells.
 ABT is subdivided into ABT/DT and ABT/IT depending on the use of negotiation regarding the block cell rate.
 Table C.2 summarizes the association of ATCs with QoS classes.

-Table C.2/H.323 - Association of ATCs with QoS classes (from Table 3/I.356)
+Table C.2 - Association of ATCs with QoS classes (from Table 3/I.356)

-ATM Transfer DBR, SBR1, DBR, SBR1, SBR2, SBR3, Any ATC Capabilities (ATC) ABT/DT, ABT/IT ABT/DT, ABT/IT ABR Applicable QoS class Applicable QoS class Class 1 (stringent) Class 3 (bi-level) U class
+ATM Transfer DBR, SBR1, DBR, SBR1, SBR2, SBR3, Any ATC Capabilities (ATC) ABT/DT, ABT/IT ABT/DT, ABT/IT ABR Applicable QoS class Class 1 (stringent) Class 2 (tolerant) Class 3 (bi-level) U class